 Read more about the best stops on a road trip along Ireland’s Wild Atlantic Way.

 - Distance: 125 miles (200 km)

 The name might seem less than auspicious, but a road trip along Spain’s Death Coast—monikered for its high cliffs and hidden rocks that have sunk thousands of ships here over the centuries—is the ultimate Galician adventure.
 The route begins in the port city of A Coruña, where a Roman-era lighthouse presides over sweeping ocean views, and then the road wends south through the countryside to a cluster of seaside villages.

-Traditional fish auctions take place in Malpica de Bergantiño, and in Cabana de Bergantiños, you can sample some of that fresh seafood with a traditional Galician tasting menu at Mar de Ardora restaurant.
-It’s the beaches here, though, that will really capture your attention.
-A long curve of white sand lapped by the azure ocean can be found at Laxe Beach, while Carnota is the region’s longest stretch of sand backed by grassy dunes—ideal for lazy days in the sun.
+Traditional fish auctions take place in Malpica de Bergantiño, and in Cabana de Bergantiños, travelers can sample some of that fresh seafood with a traditional Galician tasting menu at Mar de Ardora restaurant.
+It’s the beaches here, though, that really capture the attention.
+You’ll find a long curve of white sand lapped by the azure ocean at Laxe Beach, while Carnota is the region’s longest stretch of sand backed by grassy dunes—ideal for lazy days in the sun.